Sparks: Meet the Data-Driven Automation App for Learning Locker®

 Now multiply the above by how much ‘stuff’ you distribute to your workforce, and you’ve got an enormous task on your hands.

 Let’s get straight to the point… By ‘stuff’ we mean content, and simply pushing out an endless amount of content to people, whilst not without its own challenges, is not the end.
 In so many ways, it’s only the beginning.

-Sparks, the latest Learning Locker® app, takes the data that we hear so much about in our industry and rather than just letting it sit in a graph or table, brings it to life to automate tasks that have previously proven too time-consuming/haven’t even been attempted due to administrative overheads.
+Sparks, the latest Learning Pool Learning Record Store app, takes the data that we hear so much about in our industry and rather than just letting it sit in a graph or table, brings it to life to automate tasks that have previously proven too time-consuming/haven’t even been attempted due to administrative overheads.

 Let’s take another look at that list above and see how and where Sparks can add value:

 Getting people to the content in the first place

 Sparks can contact an individual as soon as they are enrolled on your ‘stuff’ to welcome them, provide some preparatory information, add context etc.

 You could also daisy-chain your content together so that the completion of one aspect of a development program can enrol them on/nudge them towards another.